archiiigoyal/AlmaTies/README.md

 ## Overview

-AlmaTies serves as a digital touchpoint for alumni to:
+**AlmaTies** serves as a digital touchpoint for:

+### Alumni to:
 - Reconnect with fellow graduates
 - Engage in thoughtful discussions
 - Celebrate shared journeys and achievements

-The platform maintains a consistent aesthetic with a soft white-themed blurred background and a nostalgic visual overlay using a shared background image.

----
+### Students to:
+- Build meaningful connections with alumni
+- Seek mentorship and career guidance
+- Explore opportunities, insights, and shared experiences beyond the classroom

-## Key Features
+## Features

-- **Forum Integration:** Seamless discussion experience
-- **One-on-One Chat:** Personalized communication for deeper, private conversations
-- **Profile Cards:** Beautifully designed cards to showcase profiles of both students and alumni
+- One-on-One Chat
+- Profile Cards for Students & Alumni
+- Community Forum for open discussions
+- Elegant, minimal UI